Lists and Other Data Models

 A model contains the data and its structure.
 There are several components for creating different types of models.
 A view is a container that displays the data in a list or a grid, or along a path.
 A delegate dictates how the data should appear in the view.
 The delegate takes each piece of data in the model and encapsulates it.
 The data is then accessible through the delegate.

 To visualize data, the view's model property is bound to a model and the delegate property to a component.

 For more information, see Models and Views in Qt Quick.

-A list view organizes components as a list, whereas a grid view organizes them as a grid.
+A List View organizes other components as a list, whereas a Grid View organizes them as a grid.
 By default, components in list and grid views flow vertically from left to right.
 They are laid out from left to right horizontally, and from top to bottom vertically.

 You can change the list view orientation in the Orientation field and the grid view flow in the Flow field.
 You can change the layout direction in the Layout direction field.
-These properties can be combined to produce a variety of layouts.
+By setting values for these properties, you can produce a variety of layouts.

 For a list view, you can specify space between list items in the Spacing field.
 For a grid view, you can specify the width and height of each cell in the W and H fields.